pooja00123/E-Commerce/client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# To install toastr

+Run command - npm install ngx-toastr

+# To generate a component without test file

+ng g c <component name> --skip-tests

+# To dry run command, it will not make any actual changes to the project.
+Will just do a dry run of command.

+ng g c <component name> --dry-run